nachivpn/nbe-course/README.md

 # NbE @ Chalmers

-Course on Normalization by Evaluation (NbE) at the Chalmers CSE department, in principle for PhD students.
+Course on Normalization by Evaluation (NbE) at the Chalmers CSE department, in principle for PhD students, open for Master students.

 ## Course plan

-The course will take place during 2019 LP2 - LP3 starting 24th October until end of November.
+The course will take place during 2019 LP1/2 starting 24th October until end of November.
 The proposed structure is three course meetings and a final presentation on chosen topics (see below).

 ### Course meetings